Harshal0902/typewriting-animation/README.md

 import { useTypewriterEffect } from "typewriting-animation";

 function App() {

+  // Add custom words
-  const { typedString, selectedString } = useTypingEffect([
+  const { typedString, selectedString } = useTypewriterEffect([
     "add your own custom characters",
     "control the speed of the animation",
-    " Control the delay between each character", "Control the looping of the animation",
+    "control the delay between each character",
+    "control the looping of the animation",
-    "Decide the type of cursor to use",
+    "decide the type of cursor to use",
   ]);

   return (
     <div>

       <div className="blinking-cursor" aria-label={selectedString}>
         typewriting-animation allows you to {typedString}
       </div>

     </div>
   );
 }